kityandhero/taro-fast-framework/README.md

 ## Credits

-Many thanks to the following individuals, organisations and projects whose work is so important to the success of Antd Management Fast Framework (in no particular order):
+Many thanks to the following individuals, organisations and projects whose work is so important to the success of Taro Fast Framework (in no particular order):

-- Ant Design
+- Taro
-- Ant Design Pro
+- Rollup
-- Umi
+- Lodash
 - ...

 More dependencies are not listed, thanks all of them.